Fatigue and pancreatic cancer

 - Try to keep active.
 Gentle activity, may help you feel like you have more energy.

 - You could try some complementary therapies.
-These are things like massage, which might help you feel better.
+These are things like meditation, which might help you relax.

 - Read more tips for dealing with fatigue.